Ivoz/Voxelabs-Aquila-Firmware/readme.md

-Varius stock Voxellab Aquila & Aries firmwares, as well as VoxelMaker & VoxelPrint
+Varius stock Voxelab Aquila & Aries firmwares, as well as VoxelMaker & VoxelPrint

 Aquired on 18/07/2025, most files date from 2022 or 2023.
 Preserved before the OEM's asset webservers went away.